BSS Interdisciplinary Scholars Minor

 For more information please contact Dr. Mity Myhr, program advisor, via email.

-- You must maintain minimum cumulative GPA of 3.0.
+- Maintain minimum cumulative GPA of 3.0.

 - You must be a full-time undergraduate student.